 This is a fairly natural question and I feel it is worthy of attention.
 I am going to answer in two parts.
 First, I am going to show a method that is more appropriate for Mathematica programming and which I recommend you use instead.
 Then I will show how to force the action you are attempting.

-The normal way to accomplish programmatically selected assignments is to use indexed variables.
+The common way to accomplish programmatically selected assignments is to use indexed variables.
 This allows you to assemble a "variable" from inert parts.
 For example, one would use a single variable var and simply make assignments (SeedRandom[1] for a consistent result):

 SeedRandom[1]